by city staff

 “This is a significant step for economic well-being in Ventura,” said City Manager Mark Watkins.
 “With the City Council’s support, Focus Area One is positioned for long term growth and expansion.”

-The revisions to the Auto Center Specific Plan add 7.5 acres to the Specific Plan area to facilitate a road widening, installation of new signage and improved circulation for motorists by creating safer vehicular travel lanes.
+The revisions to the Auto Center Specific Plan add 7.5 acres to the Specific Plan area to facilitate a road widening, improve circulation for motorists by creating safer vehicular travel lanes, and the installation of extra signage, like you can get from this company.

 The adoption of the Auto Center Specific Plan Sign Agreement allows additional signage locations and an 82 foot high multiple-user, electronic, reader-board sign.
 A sign content agreement limits the type of content displayed and allocates the amount of time dedicated to specific types of advertising, including public service announcements such as Amber Alerts and Ventura events.
 Visitors and residents will see an improvement in the identity of the Auto Center with new signage visible from US 101 and Olivas Park Drive.